Can You Substitute Fish Sauce for Dashi? These 3 are better

 Fish sauce nutrition

 Fish sauce contains sodium, but it’s a bit of a better low-sodium alternative for salt.
-Again, as with dashi, people who are sensitive to salt should consume low quantities of fish sauce.
+Again, as with dashi, people sensitive to salt should consume low quantities of fish sauce.

 When it comes to health benefits, fish sauce is not a very nutritious food, but it does have small amounts of beneficial properties.
 It is a good source of protein and contains a small amount of calcium.

-1 tbsp of fish sauce contains about 6 calories, so it’s definitely a low-calorie condiment.
+1 tbsp of fish sauce contains about 6 calories, so it’s a low-calorie condiment.

 1 tbsp of fish sauce also has: